GRAINS-Wheat, corn rally from multi-month lows; Ukraine corridor talks eyed

 By Julie Ingwersen

-CHICAGO, March 14 (Reuters) - U.S. wheat and corn futures rose on Tuesday, rebounding from multi-month lows set last week, as Wall Street equity markets stabilized and signs of fresh grain export demand emerged, analysts said.
+CHICAGO, March 14 (Reuters) - U.S. wheat and corn futures rose on Tuesday, rebounding from multi-month lows set last week, as Wall Street equity markets turned higher and signs of fresh grain export demand emerged, analysts said.

 Uncertainty about talks to extend a wartime grain export corridor from Ukraine lent support.